BMus in composition, jazz studies, performance, or preteacher licensure (emphasis in choral, elementary-general, or instrumental)

 The University of Oregon School of Music and Dance is the premier higher education institution of music in the Pacific Northwest.

-Performance students enjoy weekly in-studio lessons from faculty experts.
-The school is large enough to offer more than 30 ensembles for student performance, but small enough for individual attention from our approachable, engaged professors.
+Music performance majors enjoy weekly in-studio lessons from faculty experts.
+The school offers large ensembles, as well as individual attention from our approachable, engaged professors.

 UO large ensembles emphasize highly varied musical styles and genres, large and small group experiences, and a commitment to preparing the musicians of tomorrow.

 - Oregon Wind Ensemble

 - Oregon Jazz Ensemble

 - Athletic bands, including the Oregon Marching Band, Oregon Basketball Band, and Garter Bands